LakshmiRadhakrishnan09/AWS-Security-Specialist/ELB.md

 To use a TLS listener, you must deploy at least one server certificate on your load balancer.
 The load balancer uses a server certificate to terminate the front-end connection and then to decrypt requests from clients before sending them to the targets. **Note that if you need to pass encrypted traffic to the targets without the load balancer decrypting it, create a TCP listener on port 443 instead of creating a TLS listener.
 The load balancer passes the request to the target as is, without decrypting it.**

+### ALB and SNI

+You can host multiple TLS secured applications, each with its own TLS certificate, behind a single load balancer.
+In order to use SNI, all you need to do is **bind multiple certificates to the same secure listener on your load balancer.** ALB will automatically choose the optimal TLS certificate for each client.
+These new features are provided at no additional charge.

+The most common reason you might want to use multiple certificates is to handle different domains with the same load balancer.
+With SNI support we’re making it easy to use more than one certificate with the same ALB.

+#### SSL/TLS

+SSL technically refers to a predecessor of the TLS protocol.
+SSL/TLS can be used interchangebly.
+TLS is a protocol for secure transmission.
+TLS uses certificate based authentication.

+**HTTP - TLS - TCP - IP**

 ### Enabling SSL for CloudFront

 - Certificate in N.Virginia